CS559/559Theme/readme.md

 - sections for talks and videos (and other collection of objects)
     - some attempts for unification
     - put "visual_summary" as a page parameter (to true) to get it
+- the header (logo.html) is different than mainroad - to get the spacing right (vertical alignment)
+- some colors and stylings are changed in styles.css - done since styles.css got converted to scss

 New Section Variables